-If you don't want a monthly plan, many carriers offer pay-as-you go plans that let you buy a couple of hundred minutes, or a couple of thousand minutes, in advance.
-Such plans are expensive on a minute basis, however, compared to monthly plans.
-Under pay-as-you-go plans, purchased minutes are good for as few as 30 days or as many as 365 days, depending on the number of minutes bought and the carrier.
-Unused minutes can typically be rolled over if you top off your plan (buy additional minutes) before the expiration date; otherwise those minutes are usually gone forever.
+If you don't want a monthly cell phone plan, many carriers offer pay-as-you go plans that let you buy minutes as you need them (though typically with a minimum purchase or an account maintenance fee), or to buy a couple of hundred minutes, or a couple of thousand minutes, in advance.
+Such plans are expensive on a per-minute basis, however, compared to monthly plans, and data, if available, can be prohibitively pricey for anything but minimal use.
 Those drawbacks make pay-as-you-go plans a bad deal for frequent cell phone users.
 However, for some, especially those who only want a cell phone for occasional or emergency use, pay-as-you-go could make good sense.

-TracFone also offers pay-as-you-go value plans.
-Plans again start at $10, good for 30 days of service and 50 minutes of talk time.
+TracFone also offers pay-as-you-go value plans for smartphone owners.
+Plans start at $10, good for 30 days of service and 50 minutes of talk time, 40 texts, and 50 MB of data, again tripling those allotments if your phone is an Android device.
 There is no contract or activation or cancellation fee, but plans auto-renew each 30 days unless cancelled.
-For multi-phone households, the Family Value plan starts at $10 per month for the first phone and 50 minutes of air time.
-Additional phones are $6 each and get a 40-minute allotment.
-Plans are good for 30 days and auto-renew every 30 days.

 Elsewhere in this report: